Takeru Segawa: Personal life and background

 Born on July 29, 1991, Takeru was named after Yamato Takeru by his father, who was an avid amateur historian.
 As a child, Takeru was a fan of both pro-wrestling and kickboxing.
-He was inspired to pursue kickboxing as a professional career after seeing Andy Hug win the 1996 K-1 Grand Prix.
-After being expelled from highschool, three months into his first year, he decided to move to Thailand where he trained striking full-time.
-As he was training, he also attended a correspondence school, which enabled him to participate in K-1 Koshien tournaments, open only to high-schoolers.
-After graduating from high school, Takeru began training at Team Dragon under Kensaku Maeda.
+He was inspired to pursue kickboxing as a professional career after seeing Andy Hug win the 1996 K-1 Grand Prix and began training karate in the second grade of primary school.
+Because he loved children and also dreamed of becoming a preschool teacher at one point, Takeru enrolled in a high school that had a boxing club and offered a preschool teaching certification program; however, due to disciplinary issues, he was expelled after three months.